-The Fourth Money Laundering Directive (4MLD), aims to bring a more robust risk-based approach to tackling money laundering and counter terrorist financing.
+The Fourth Money Laundering Directive (4MLD), aimed to bring a more robust risk-based approach to tackling money laundering and counter-terrorist financing.

 Penalties under 4MLD have also become much tougher, with firms now facing fines of up to 10% of their total annual turnover, or fines of up to €5 million for individuals.
 In addition, publicly issued reprimands may also be given, which will undoubtedly damage the reputation of the firm.

 So, is it really worth taking the risk of getting it wrong?